unik-name/docs.unikname.network/docs/cli.md

 ### `send`

 #### Introduction
-Send owned UNS protocol tokens to another crypto account.
+Send owned unikname.network protocol tokens to another crypto account.

 #### Arguments
-- `AMOUNT` (required):  The quantity of UNS tokens to send to the recipient.
+- `AMOUNT` (required):  The quantity of UNIK tokens to send to the recipient.
 - `TARGET` (required):  The recipient address, public key, @unikname or unik ID with [the format of a DID](/cheatsheet.html#did-decentralized-identifier).
 See examples below for more information.

 #### Parameters

 - `--no-check`: Allow sending tokens to an address that do not exists on chain yet.
 - `--fees-included`: Specify that the fees must be deducted from the amount.
 By default the fees are paid on top.
-- `--fee`: Specify a dynamic fee in UNSat.
-Defaults to 100000000 satoUNS = 1 UNS.
+- `--fee`: Specify a dynamic fee in satoUNIK.
+Defaults to 100000000 satoUNIK = 1 UNIK.
 - `--text`: Publicly motivate your tokens sending.
 This reason will be written on chain ​​forever.
 - `--[no]-text-check`: Check if user knows that this text will be readable publicly forever. (--no-text-check to bypass this check).